 This longstanding NYC speakeasy certainly has staying power, holed up at its classy East Village location since the mid-'90s.
 Expect a cozy atmosphere and some expertly crafted cocktails – just don't come with a big group: Access is limited to parties of four or less.
 It's a perfect date spot, in fact, thanks to the bar's views over Stuyvesant Square and tuxedo-outfitted bartenders.
-Tip: Angel's Share recently opened another secret space, Angel's Share 2, a few doors down (14 Stuyvesant Street) to help handle the overflow; access the newer spot from Sharaku, a Japanese restaurant just down the road.

-How to Find It: 8 Stuyvesant St., btwn 2nd & 3rd aves., East Village.
+How to find it: 8 Stuyvesant St., btwn 2nd & 3rd Aves., East Village.
 Look for the entrance behind an unmarked door inside Japanese restaurant Village Yokcho.

-How to Find It: 134 Eldridge St., btwn Eldridge & Allen sts., Lower East Side.
+How to find it: 134 Eldridge St., btwn Eldridge & Allen Sts., Lower East Side.
 Knock or ring the buzzer to gain access.

 The Back Room

 While a lot of hidden bars in NYC like to play up their speakeasy vibe, The Back Room is rare in that it actually legitimately served as one during the 1920s Prohibition days (when it was frequented by gangsters like Bugsy Siegel, Lucky Luciano, and Meyer Lansky).
 The charming old-time decor is accordingly '20s inspired, with velvet sofas, golden accents, and a fireplace.
-True to speakeasy form, cocktails are served in teacups, bottled beers in paper bags.
+True to speakeasy form, cocktails are served in teacups and bottled beers in paper bags.

-How to Find It: 102 Norfolk St., btwn Delancey & Rivington sts., Lower East Side.
+How to find it: 102 Norfolk St., btwn Delancey & Rivington Sts., Lower East Side.
 Look for a street-side sign for the Lower East Side Toy Company; then pass the metal gate, go down the stairs, and seek out the speakeasy door on the other side of the alleyway.